 Please be patient as it takes a few months to get this list built up.

 This list will be added to as the year progresses and more titles are published.
-Updated March 5, 2021.
-Any titles added after the last list to appear in an issue of DP will be highlighted in blue.
+Updated July 12, 2021.
+Any titles added after the last list to appear in an issue of DP will be highlighted by the title in italics and more ****preceding the title.

 **NORTHERN SPY by Flynn Berry (Viking, $26.00).
 A producer at the BBC and mother to a new baby, Tessa is at work in Belfast one day when the news of another raid comes on the air.
 The IRA may have gone underground in the two decades since the Good Friday Agreement, but they never really went away, and lately bomb threats, security checkpoints, and helicopters floating ominously over the city have become features of everyday life.
 As the news reporter requests the public’s help in locating those responsible for the robbery, security footage reveals Tessa’s sister, Marian, pulling a black ski mask over her face.
 The police believe Marian has joined the IRA, but Tessa is convinced she must have been abducted or coerced; the sisters have always opposed the violence enacted in the name of uniting Ireland.
 And besides, Marian is vacationing on the north coast.
 Tessa just spoke to her yesterday.
 When the truth about Marian comes to light, Tessa is faced with impossible choices that will test the limits of her ideals, the bonds of her family, her notions of right and wrong, and her identity as a sister and a mother.
 Walking an increasingly perilous road, she wants nothing more than to protect the one person she loves more fiercely than her sister: her infant son, Finn.
 Kirkus & BL